|CHI St. Alexius Health

 If the class number does not reach its maximum capacity by the application deadline, a rolling admissions policy will be followed.
 Students must meet all criteria previously outlined and participate in the formal interview process.
 Rolling admissions are considered until the first day of class in the fall.
 Applicants will be reviewed based on the time of submissions of a completed application.

 Dr. Elizabeth Hughes is an associate professor of respiratory therapy and is a registered respiratory therapist; she is also a nationally certified asthma educator (AE-C), is certified in Advanced Cardiac Life Support (ACLS) and is an ACLS instructor.
 She received both her Bachelor's of Science in respiratory therapy and Master's of Education in college teaching from the University of Mary.
 She received her Ph.D. in higher education teaching and learning from the University of North Dakota.
-Dr. Hughes co-authored a chapter on fetal and neonatal cardiopulmonary physiology in the second edition of Respiratory Care Anatomy and Physiology; Foundations for Clinical Practice published by Elsevier-Mosby, St. Louis; she was also a contributor to the first edition of this textbook.
+Dr. Hughes co-authored a chapter on fetal and neonatal cardiopulmonary physiology in the second & third editions of Respiratory Care Anatomy and Physiology; Foundations for Clinical Practice published by Elsevier-Mosby, St. Louis; she was also a contributor to the first edition of this textbook.
+She also co-authored a workbook to accompany: Respiratory Care Anatomy and Physiology: Foundations for Clinical Practice 3rd Ed.
 Dr. Hughes also co-authored a scientific paper on research she conducted with her students, which was published in the peer-reviewed journal, Nicotine and Tobacco Research.
 Dr. Hughes is active in the community as an executive board member of the Bismarck Tobacco Free Coalition and chairperson of the North Dakota Tobacco Prevention and Control Advisory Committee.
 Prior to her current position, Dr. Hughes served as the respiratory therapy program's director of clinical education, and for a short time, acting program director.